stanfordnlp/stanza/_pages/index.md

 The PyTorch implementation of Stanza's neural pipeline is due to [Peng Qi](http://qipeng.me), [Yuhao Zhang](http://yuhao.im), and [Yuhui Zhang](https://cs.stanford.edu/~yuhuiz/), with help from [Jason Bolton](mailto:jebolton@stanford.edu), [Tim Dozat](https://web.stanford.edu/~tdozat/) and [John Bauer](https://www.linkedin.com/in/john-bauer-b3883b60/).
 [John Bauer](https://www.linkedin.com/in/john-bauer-b3883b60/) currently leads the maintenance of this package.

-The CoreNLP client is mostly written by [Arun Chaganty](http://arun.chagantys.org/), and [Jason Bolton](mailto:jebolton@stanford.edu) spearheaded merging the two projects together.
+The CoreNLP client was mostly written by [Arun Chaganty](http://arun.chagantys.org/), and [Jason Bolton](mailto:jebolton@stanford.edu) spearheaded merging the two projects together.

 We are also grateful to community contributors for their help in improving Stanza.